krisko15k-web/MovieDirectory/README.md

 For the Project I've used the following:
 1. HTML (Later replaced with EJS files)
 2. CSS
-3. JavaScript (Node.js, Express.js, Nodemon)
+3. JavaScript (Node.js and Express.js)
 4. MongoDB
 5. Mongoose
 6. Postman